Launched in 2016, Clogger’s Zero series pants have revolutionized comfort and functionality in chainsaw protection for arborists.

 No one likes making mistakes and when it comes to caring for, choosing or wearing your chainsaw protection, that is no exception.
 Making any mistake can leave room for error and given chainsaw chaps and pants have the potential to save your life – it is important you get it right.

 For those operating in the professional tree care industry – whether you are a seasoned arborist, experienced groundie or in charge of procuring safety for your crew, you will no doubt be familiar with chainsaw protection.
+In this post we will provide 18 examples of common mistakes that can occur when choosing, using and caring for chainsaw chaps and pants and some tips on how you can avoid making these mistakes.

 Why is chainsaw protection important?